Learn more about the GFI Notify system. If you can’t find your answer, click below to send us a message.

 Yes, your first WiFi SmartPlug is used to monitor a GFI circuit.
 The 2nd included SmartPlug is plugged into a non-GFI outlet.
 With both plugs, GFI Notify will notify you if just a GFI outlet has tripped or if your entire house has lost power.
 You can also order additional SmartPlugs at an excellent price.
 These additional plugs can be used for everyday “smart home” purposes; they are NOT monitored by GFI notify.

 If I have more than one smart plug being monitored by GFI Notify, how do I know which one is sending the notifications in the event of a power loss?

 When the smart plugs are installed, in the process, you are able to name the location of each plug.
 For example, “GFI garage” or “GFI sump pump” or “Living Room”.
 Therefore, the plug’s given name is attached to any power outage notification (and restoration).

 Can I use my own smart plug with the GFI Notify App?

 We cannot guaranty the proper functioning of the GFI Notify detection and notification system if you use your own plug.
-We have rigorously tested the SmartPlug that we are providing FREE with your order.
-We are confident that it will do the job it’s intended to do on a consistent basis.
+We have rigorously tested the SmartPlugs that we are providing FREE with your order.
+We are confident that they will do the job they’re intended to do on a consistent basis.
 We are providing additional plugs, as an option, at an excellent price.
-We cannot provide any customer support if our provided SmartPlug is not used.
+We cannot provide any customer support if our provided SmartPlugs aren’t used.